pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 domain event in the aggregate stream (a dangling reference, that may be satisfied later).
 If the command failed due to an operational error, the same event maybe published again, and so it would appear twice in the application log.
-And so whilst events in the application log that aren't in the aggregate sequence can perhaps be ignored by consumers of the application log, care should be taken to deduplicate events.
+And so, whilst events in the application log that aren't in the aggregate sequence can perhaps be ignored by consumers of the application log, care should be taken by followers to deduplicate events.

 If writing the event to its aggregate sequence is successful, then it is possible to push a notification about the event to a message queue.
 Failing